 We first describe the WOTS+ address (Figure 2).
 In this case, the type word is followed by the key pair address that encodes the index of the WOTS+ key pair within the specified tree.
-The next word encodes the chain address (i.e. the index of the chain within WOTS+), followed by a word that encodes the address of the hash function call within the chain.
-Note that the address of the bottom of the chain is also used to generate the secret keys based on SK.seed.
+The next word encodes the chain address (i.e. the index of the chain within $WOTS^+$), followed by a word that encodes the address of the hash function call within the chain.
+Note that for the generation of the secret keys based on SK.seed a different type of address is used (see below).